-The Company's common shares without par value (the "Common Shares") are listed on the Toronto Stock Exchange (the "TSX") under the symbols "URC".
-The Common Shares are also listed on the Nasdaq Capital Market ("NASDAQ") under the stock symbol "UROY".
+The Company's common shares without par value (the "Common Shares") are listed on the Toronto Stock Exchange (the "TSX") under the symbols "URC" and on the Nasdaq Capital Market ("NASDAQ") under the stock symbol "UROY".

 The head office and principal address of the Company is located at 1188 West Georgia Street, Suite 1830, Vancouver, British Columbia, V6E 4A2, Canada.